zzalscv2/better-research-software/episodes/07-software-documentation.md

 - Describe the main types of software documentation (tutorials, how to guides, reference and explanation).
 - Apply a documentation framework to write effective documentation of any type.
 - Describe the different formats available for delivering software documentation (Markdown files, wikis, static webpages).
-- Implement MkDocs to generate and manage comprehensive project documentation
+- Use MkDocs to generate and manage comprehensive project documentation

 ::::::::::::::::::::::::::::::::::::::::::::::::